armi1189/CV/README.md

 #### Coding

 Been into coding since I was 10, self-taught until the age of 25 when I've decided to enroll at Makers Accademy.
-I define myself a really enthusiastic learner and a great problem solver
+I define myself a really enthusiastic learner and a great problem solver.
+During my expirence i had the oportunity to learn

 There are some of the projects i've done during my twelve weeks adventure at Makers Accademy: